Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 Pinning is a clean and easy way to install HONEXT® with good results.
 The panels can be pinned on grid structures using a pneumatic nail gun.
 When installing HONEXT® on a wooden structure, we recommend using PVA glue to minimise the use of pins and avoid the natural bending of the panel.

-Wood screws can be used on HONEXT® panels, although untapered sheet-metal or production screws can give even better results.
-HONEXT® panels can hold screws as well as most softwoods, but it is advisable to drill a pilot hole before inserting the screw to ensure maximum performance.
+Wood screws can be used on HONEXT® boards, although untapered sheet-metal or production screws can give even better results.
+HONEXT® boards can hold screws as well as most softwoods, but it is advisable to drill a pilot hole before inserting the screw to ensure maximum performance.